kartikbhushan/Pysnake/README.md

 # Pysnake
-Snake game using the Turtle library
+A old scjhool Snake game using the Turtle library in Python